skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 ```
 {% endif %}

-Skippy detects the change and runs the skippified tests again:
+Skippy detects the change and runs the tests again:

 {% if page.permalink == "/tutorials/skippy-gradle-junit5" %}
 ```